GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### I make mistakes because I’m always operating at my limit.
+If I only stay in comfortable territory all the time, that’s not so much fun.
 >
-> ~ *David Leinweber*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts